How to perfectly blend indoor and outdoor spaces?

 The examples are many, but the guiding principle remains the same - 'A transparent 'door.'

-Make sure that the person inside the house, on the yard's threshold, can see outside through the transparent 'door.'
+Make sure the person standing within your house, on the yard's threshold, can see outside through the transparent 'door.'
 Doing so will lead to the absence of a difference's sense between outer space and the interior.
 And thus - Blend your indoor and outdoor space properly.

 Make a link between the inside and the outside